konstructio/colony-docs/versioned_docs/version-0.1/index.md

 ## Getting Support

 Do you have questions _before_ you get started?
 Did you run into an issue that is keeping you from using Colony?
 We can help!
 [Join our Slack Community](https://konstructio.slack.com/) for support and get the answers you need!

+## Contribute to Colony Docs

+Colony documentation is a work in progress.
+The content reflects the options we support, which will be updated as functionality expands.

+Our Colony documentation is open source and we're always interested in hearing your feedback or implementing your recommendations, even if it's just a typo.
+Check out [our contribution guide](https://github.com/konstructio/colony-docs/blob/main/CONTRIBUTING.md) to learn more about sharing your input.